 Much of the previous answer is relevant here.
 A good copy-editor will also ensure that your company/organisation is shown in the best possible light.
 While few people can write well, many more can spot a poor publication and will assume that such publications are a fair indication of the competence of your company/organisation.

 A basic rule of thumb for a straightforward publication is a proofreading rate of about 10 pages per hour with about 300 words per page.
 However, more complicated texts, or ones that have been inadequately prepared, could take twice or three times as long.

 The time required for copy-editing is a great deal harder to quantify, since it depends so much on the state of the author's text, the author's ability to spell and use grammar, the number of facts to be checked, etc. A copy-editor will normally only be able to provide a rough estimate, based on the information you supply about the text and (preferably) a sample of the writing.

 Be prepared for your proofreader or copy-editor to produce a revised estimate if they have read part of the copy and found it to be more problematical than originally thought.

-Most reputable copy-editors and proofreaders set their minimum rates based on those of the Society for Editors and Proofreaders and the National Union of Journalists.
+Most reputable copy-editors and proofreaders set their minimum rates based on those of the Chartered Institute of Editing and Proofreading and the National Union of Journalists.
 You will be able to find people who will do editorial work for lower rates than these, but they may be untrained or inexperienced or both.
 Work may be carried out according to an hourly rate, or a fixed sum may be agreed for the whole project.
 Be prepared for your copy-editor or proofreader to contact you to discuss a revised fee if they find the work to be more problematical than originally thought.

 When you send a job for copy-editing, include the following information: